javierlocp/Personal-site/src/posts/hello-again-world.md

+---
+title: Hello Again, World
+slug: hello-again-world
+date: 2025-06-30
+description: A reflection on my journey as a product designer and the path forward
+image: /blog/test.png
+readingTime: 4
+tags: ['design', 'process', 'lessons']
+---

 I recently decided to redesign this site after nearly a decade of dormancy — not just for the sake of aesthetics, but as a way to reconnect with my roots and rethink my trajectory.
 My original plan for this first post was to write a deep dive into the how, why, and what behind the redesign.

 But as I started outlining that draft, I stumbled upon a word that stuck with me: **_Vestigia_** — Latin for footprints, traces, and tracks.
 It felt like the perfect metaphor for this site, and maybe even for how I've navigated my career.